You are here

 On April 27, 2016 the SPARC awardees announced the SolSmart designation and technical assistance program.
 Communities now have the opportunity to receive one of three designations and will be nationally recognized for their participation.
 No-cost technical assistance is also available for communities striving to achieve SolSmart designation.
-The program has already recognized 22 communities across the country and plans to designate dozens more over the course of the program.
+The program has already recognized 34 communities in 17 states across the country and plans to designate dozens more over the course of the program.
 Communities can apply for SolSmart designation and apply to host a SolSmart Advisor.

 The SPARC designation, coupled with robust and agile technical assistance, will spur communities across the country to earn recognition for achievements that distinguish them from their peers as they become more solar-friendly, and in doing so, ignite local solar markets while establishing consistency in solar practices across the country.
 SPARC supports the goals of the SunShot Initiative to make it faster, cheaper, and easier to go solar.